 During law school, Kayleigh served as the electronic supplement editor for the Boston College Law Review and editor-in-chief of the Boston College Intellectual Property &...

-Tracea Rice is an associate in the Washington, D.C., office of Fish & Richardson P.C., where she assists companies in intellectual property matters, specifically complex patent disputes in U.S. district courts and before the U.S. International Trade Commission (ITC).
+Tracea Rice is an associate in the Atlanta, office of Fish & Richardson P.C., where she assists companies in intellectual property matters, specifically complex patent disputes in U.S. district courts and before the U.S. International Trade Commission (ITC).
 She was previously a summer associate with the firm and a 1L diversity...